spring-petclinic/spring-petclinic-graphql/readme.md

 # Spring PetClinic Sample Application using spring-graphql

-This PetClinic version uses the new [spring-graphql](https://github.com/spring-projects/spring-graphql) project, that has been [introduced](https://spring.io/blog/2021/07/06/hello-spring-graphql) in july 2021 and has been [finally released as 1.0.0 GA version](https://spring.io/blog/2022/05/19/spring-for-graphql-1-0-release) in May 2022.
+This PetClinic version uses [spring-graphql](https://github.com/spring-projects/spring-graphql) project, that has been [introduced](https://spring.io/blog/2021/07/06/hello-spring-graphql) in july 2021 and has been [finally released as 1.0.0 GA version](https://spring.io/blog/2022/05/19/spring-for-graphql-1-0-release) in May 2022.

-This version uses **Spring Boot 3.0.x** with **Spring for GraphQL 1.1**.
+This version uses **Spring Boot 3.2.x** with **Spring for GraphQL 1.2.x**.

 It implements a [GraphQL API](http://graphql.org/) for the PetClinic and provides an example Frontend for the API.